harshbhanderi22/node_js_practice/README.md

 # nodejs_practice
 Connect mongoDB in node js<br>
-In this branch, I have learnt about how we can implement mongoose and how it is different from mongoDB and how it can be connected with database and used to add data with particular schemas and models.
+In this branch, I have learnt about how we can impement CRUD operations on Database using Mongoose.
+All function are developed and tested but not called, we can check its working just by calling at need.
+Most of things are same as MongoDB, just changes in syntaxes and new calling things are added.